lsst/dp0-2_lsst_io/data-access-analysis-tools/index.rst

 .. figure:: /_static/RSP_home.png
     :name: RSP_home

-    Above is shown the landing page of `data.lsst.cloud <https://data.lsst.cloud/>`_.
+    Above: the `data.lsst.cloud <https://data.lsst.cloud/>`_ dashboard.
-    The Notebook and Portal Aspects can be accessed by clicking on their respective icons on this dashboard.
+    Enter an aspect using the top menu bar or by clicking on the icon.

 .. _Tools-RSP-Portal: